Families In Wild Multimedia: A Multimodal Database for Recognizing Kinship: Problem Statements

 \subsubsection{Data splits and settings}

-A gallery $G=\{g_i\}, ( i=1,...,N)$ is queried by a set of probes $Q=\{q_j\}, ( j=1,...,M)$ for search and retrieval, where $g_i$ is the $i$-th template in $G$ and $q_j$ is the template of the $j$-th query subject.
+A gallery $G=\{g_i\}, ( i=1,...,N)$ is queried by a set of probes $P=\{p_j\}, ( j=1,...,M)$ for search and retrieval, where $g_i$ is the $i^{th}$ template in $G$ and $p_j$ is the template of the $j^{th}$ query subject.
 As mentioned, a template consists of samples of various modalities.
-Given a template of multimedia, various schemes were applied to integrate the identity information from all media components of $Q$.
+Given a template of \ac{mm}, various schemes were applied to integrate the identity information from all media components of $P\text{.}$